nickjbrowning/cscs-docs/docs/contributing/index.md

 If an admonition is collapsed by default, it should have a title.

+We provide some custom admonitions.

+#### Change

+For adding information about a change, originally designed for recording updates to clusters.

+=== "Rendered"
+    !!! change "2025-04-17"
+        * SLURM was upgraded to version 25.1.
+        * uenv was upgraded to v0.8

+    Old changes can be folded:

+    ??? change "2025-02-04"
+        * The new Scratch cleanup policy was implemented
+        * NVIDIA driver was updated

+=== "Markdown"
+    ```
+    !!! change "2025-04-17"
+        * SLURM was upgraded to version 25.1.
+        * uenv was upgraded to v0.8
+    ```

+    Old changes can be folded:

+    ```
+    ??? change "2025-02-04"
+        * The new Scratch cleanup policy was implemented
+        * NVIDIA driver was updated
+    ```

+#### Under construction

+For marking incomplete sections.

+=== "Rendered"
+    !!! under-construction
+        This is not finished yet!

+=== "Markdown"
+    ```
+    !!! under-construction
+        This is not finished yet!
+    ```

+#### Todo

+As a placeholder for documentation that needs to be written.

+=== "Rendered"
+    !!! todo
+        Add some common error messages and how to fix them.

+=== "Markdown"
+    ```
+    !!! todo
+        Add some common error messages and how to fix them.
+    ```

 ### Code blocks

 Use [code blocks](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/) when you want to display monospace text in a programming language, terminal output, configuration files etc.